MichaelABryant/heart-disease-prediction/README.md

 ### code/eda.py

-This file contains the EDA and feature engineering.
+This file contains the exploratory data analysis (EDA).
 The EDA is performed using descriptive statistics, histograms to determine distributions, and a correlation heatmap using the Pearson correlation coefficient.
-A feature is engineered by creating a predictor based on risk factors.
+Risk factors are counted for each patient to determine if a relationship exists with heart disease.

 ### code/modeling.py

 This file contains the data cleaning, feature engineering, and modeling where I hyperparameter tune: GaussianNB, LogisticRegression, DecisionTreeClassifier, kNeighborsClassifier, RandomForestClassifier, SVC (support vector classifier), XGBClassifier, StackingClassifier, and VotingClassifier.
 The missing `thal` data is imputed using KNNImputer.
-The optimal number of neighbors is found using the patients that weren't missing data, but excluded the `target` to avoid target leakage.
-Feature engineering included the creation of dummy variables for categorical variables with OneHotEncoder and numerical features are scaled using MinMaxScaler.
-The encoder and scaler are pickled after fitting for use with productionization.
+The optimal number of neighbors is found using the patients that weren't missing `thal` data, but excluded the `target` to avoid target leakage.
+Feature engineering included the creation of dummy variables for the categorical variables with OneHotEncoder and numerical features are scaled using MinMaxScaler.
+The encoder and scaler are pickled after fitting for model deployment.
 Since the computational needs are low from having 303 records with 12 features, I used nine ML algorithms and ensemble methods.
-The models are hyperparameter tuned with GridSearchCV based on accuracy and the best models are judged primarily on recall and accuracy, but other metrics such as AUC (ROC) were also examined.
+The models are hyperparameter tuned with GridSearchCV based on accuracy and the best models are judged on recall and accuracy, but other metrics such as AUC (ROC) were also examined.

 ### datasets/heart.csv